Cannibalism in Europe: Early modern and colonial era

 From the 16th century on, an unusual form of medical cannibalism became widespread in several European countries, for which thousands of Egyptian mummies were ground up and sold as medicine.
 Powdered human mummies – called mummia – were thought to stop internal bleeding and have other healing properties.
 The practice developed into a widespread business that flourished until the early 18th century.
 The demand was much higher than the supply of ancient mummies, leading to much of the offered "mummia" being counterfeit, made from recent Egyptian or European corpses – often from the gallows – instead.
 In a few cases, mummia was still offered in medical catalogues in the early 20th century.

-Sailors shipwrecked or lost at sea repeatedly resorted to cannibalism to face off starvation.
+Sailors shipwrecked or lost at sea repeatedly resorted to cannibalism at sea to stave off starvation.
 The survivors of the sinking of the French ship Méduse in 1816 resorted to cannibalism after four days adrift on a raft.
 Their plight was made famous by Théodore Géricault's painting Raft of the Medusa.
 After a whale sank the Essex of Nantucket on November 20, 1820, the survivors, in three small boats, resorted, by common consent, to cannibalism for some to survive.
 This event became an important source of inspiration for Herman Melville's Moby-Dick.

 The case of R v Dudley and Stephens (1884) is an English criminal case which dealt with four crew members of an English yacht, the Mignonette, who were cast away in a storm some 1600 mi from the Cape of Good Hope.
 After several days, one of the crew, a seventeen-year-old cabin boy, fell unconscious due to a combination of the famine and drinking seawater.
 The others (one possibly objecting) decided to kill him and eat him.
 They were picked up four days later.
 Two of the three survivors were found guilty of murder.
 A significant outcome of this case was that necessity in English criminal law was determined to be no defence against a charge of murder.
 This was a break with the traditional understanding among sailors, which had been that selecting a victim for killing and consumption was acceptable in a starvation situation as long as lots were drawn so that all faced an equal risk of being killed.